MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.8
+  * Tests for binary data UUID and MD5
 * 0.9.7
   * Factoring out Exception classes from BSON and EDC-Tools into BSON/Exception.pm6
   * Bugfix in META.info